-Cameron ISD provides life insurance and Superior Vision insurance to all eligible employees free of charge.
+Cameron ISD provides life insurance, Superior Vision insurance coverage and Norton/Lifelock protection to all eligible employees free of charge.
 Also available are 403(b) and 457(a) plans.
 Information regarding these two plans is available at:

 http://region10rams.org/plans/cameron-isd/